 Those individuals who decide to work as a correctional nurse will have numerous opportunities for them in the long term.
 This is majorly because good prison nurses are always in demand.
 Often a regular shift pattern is developed within a facility, while others may be posted from one place to another depending on the need.

-There is a partnership between NHS and prison service which indicates that the development and work opportunities are available within both organization simultaneously.
+There is a partnership between NHS and prison service which indicates that the development and work opportunities are available within both organizations simultaneously.
 This gives them the ability to specialize in different areas of expertise.

 On the other hand, the biggest reward that are associated with correctional nursing is that you get the opportunity to make a difference in the life of those people who are suffering.
 You help those who are cut off from the society and give them a chance to recover physically and mentally.